gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 <p style="font-size: 1.2em">In the sea of AI, there's a new threat on the horizon: Large Language Models (LLMs) and products built upon them, like ChatGPT and GitHub Copilot.
 Are they a tsunami about to swipe us away or a giant wave we must learn to ride?</p>

 <p style="font-size: 1.1em; font-style: italic;">To investigate, I started with a concrete itch I had to scratch: sending a reminder to inform our customers, in bulk, by SMS.
 With ChatGPT, I created an application in a new programming language, Go, in minutes instead of days.
 I'll walk through how I did that and what it was like, and I'll close by reflecting on how, for programmers trapped doing the same things repeatedly, with minimal variations, LLMs might turn into a frightening tsunami.
-However, for the dexterous kind, LLMs are an incredible wave to ride: you surf higher and faster if you know your moves, and that's a lot of fun.</p>
+However, for the nimble kind, LLMs are an incredible wave to ride: you surf higher and faster if you know your moves, and that's a lot of fun.</p>

 Since the launch of GitHub Copilot and ChatGPT, some people have been saying programmers will disappear as we know them today.
-In contrast, others said that programmers will be fine as long as the tools just spit out a statistically probable answer without understanding what you ask.
+In contrast, others say that programmers will be fine as long as the tools just spit out a statistically probable answer without understanding what you ask.

 Nowadays, I don't code much, making it hard to form an opinion based on first-hand experience.
 This changed last week.
-Some customers asked us to be reminded of an upcoming training and we wanted to send an SMS instead of an email.
+Some customers asked us to be reminded of an upcoming training, and we wanted to send an SMS instead of an email.
 As we didn't have any system in place for this, a colleague asked me for advice.
 I knew that messaging platforms provide APIs to send SMS, so I told him I would build a tool for the task.
 Selecting a platform was easy: I know MessageBird offers this service, is close to our Amsterdam office, and they are currently facing [headwinds].
 That's the equivalent of a farmers market for an API, I thought, so I created an account.

 MessageBird offers Python bindings to send SMSs with a simple API: